Photo credit: Leah Margulies

 Malaka Gharib is a journalist, cartoonist and graphic novelist.

 She is the author of "I Was Their American Dream," a graphic memoir published in 2019 about being first-generation Filipino Egyptian American, which won an Arab American Book Award in 2020.
-In 2022, she published "It Won't Always Be Like This," a graphic memoir about her summers in the Middle East.
+In 2022, she published "It Won't Always Be Like This," a graphic memoir about her summers in the Middle East, which was nominated for a Goodreads Choice Award.

-Her comics and writing have been published in the Los Angeles Times, Catapult, The Believer Magazine, The Nib and The New Yorker.
+Her comics, zines and writing have been published in the Los Angeles Times, Catapult, The Believer Magazine, The Nib, The Margins and The New Yorker.
 She has been profiled in The Washington Post and The New York Times.

-She graduated magna cum laude from Syracuse University and lives in Nashville, Tenn., with her husband, son and Shiba Inu.
+By day, she is an editor at NPR.
+She lives in Nashville, Tenn., with her husband, son and Shiba Inu.

 To arrange a speaking engagement: